Enjoying our puzzle hints?

 Definition: a type of comedy performance

-Why it's tricky: can also refer to something that is upright or a person of good character
+Why it's tricky: can also refer to having moral principles

 MARY